AlexanderHeffernan/Royalty-Free-Music-Platform/README.md

 **Repository configuration instructions**

-To setup up the database, import the "RFM-DB-Base.sql" file into PHPMyAdmin.
+To setup up the database, import the "RFM-DB-Base.sql" file (located in the repositories root folder) into PHPMyAdmin.

 **Information for currently setup accounts**